 Selleck was drafted during the Vietnam War.

-He joined the California National Guard in 1967 and was placed in the 160th Infantry Regiment, achieving the rank of sergeant and serving until 1973.
+He joined the California National Guard in 1967 and served until 1973, achieving the rank of sergeant.

 At the time, Selleck was under contract with Fox.
-After serving full-time for six months, he returned home in 1969 and found out the studio had fired him.
+After returning home from full-time service in 1969, he found out the studio had fired him.

-Later, Selleck was used in promotional material for the National Guard and served as spokeman for the Vietnam Veterans Memorial Fund.
+Later, Selleck served as a spokesperson for the National Guard and worked to support the Vietnam Veterans Memorial Fund.

 3. Tom Selleck Got A Big Break Courtesy Of Mae West.

-Though he would continue to film television commercials throughout the 1970s, Selleck’s first major big-screen role came courtesy of Mae West.
-The legendary actress hand-picked Selleck to play one of her “studs” in 1970’s Myra Breckinridge.
+Although he continued to direct television commercials throughout the 1970s, Selleck's first major role on the big screen came to him through Mae West.
+The legendary actress personally selected Selleck to play one of her "stallions "studs" in the 1970s film Myra Breckinridge.
 Selleck credited West with helping him get noticed.
-“Mae was a wonderful woman,” Selleck told The Morning Call in 1997.
-“I escorted her to a couple of premieres and she did hundreds of interviews where she mentioned me in the same sentence as Cary Grant.”
+"Mae was a wonderful woman," Selleck told The Morning Call in 1997.
+“I accompanied her to a couple of premieres, and she gave hundreds of interviews where she mentioned me in one sentence with Cary Grant.”

 One of the most notable bits of trivia in Selleck’s career is that he auditioned to play globe-trotting archaeologist Indiana Jones in 1981’s Raiders of the Lost Ark, got the job, but was forced to turn it down because CBS wouldn’t let him out of his contract to star in the private eye drama Magnum, P.I.